dheepak4580/Application-Form/README.md

 This project is a simple demo front end version of a typical Application form made with Html, Css and JS.
 My objective in making this project is to apply my basic Html, Css and JS script skills.
+This does not store the data typed in the input fields of the demo page.
+I am planning to make storage and retrieval features once I finish learning the backend tools.
+Thank You!!